polatengin/project-standards/Bash-Scripting-Conventions.md

 ## Debugging

-To perform a syntax check/dry run of your bash script run:
+To perform a syntax check and dry run of your bash script, use `-n` argument:

 ```bash
 bash -n myscript.sh
 ```

-To produce a trace of every command executed run:
+To produce a trace of every command executed, use `-v` argument:

 ```bash
 bash -v myscripts.sh
 ```

-To produce a trace of the expanded command use:
+To produce a trace of the command, use `-x` argument:

 ```bash
 bash -x myscript.sh
 ```

--v and -x can also be made permanent by adding `set -o verbose` and `set -o xtrace` to the script prolog.
+`-v` and `-x` can also be made permanent by adding `set -o verbose` and `set -o xtrace` to the script prolog.
 This might be useful if the script is run on a remote machine, e.g. a build-bot and you are logging the output for remote inspection.

 ## References